liferay/liferay-docs/en/developer/frameworks/articles/web-services/05-rest-builder/03-openapi.markdown

 ## OpenAPI profile

 The OpenAPI profile will be the source of all our APIs, in this file, we will add the paths and entities of our API.
-To write we'll create a [YAML](https://en.wikipedia.org/wiki/YAML) file called rest-openapi.yaml.
+First, we'll create a [YAML](https://en.wikipedia.org/wiki/YAML) file called rest-openapi.yaml.
 Writing YAML files is tricky so we recommend using the [swagger editor](http://editor.swagger.io/) to do it, which validates the YAML file against YAML syntax and the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification).

 A very simple OpenAPI profile that retrieves a fictitious entity would be: